o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

     C:\> aws --version
     aws-cli/2.10.0 Python/3.11.2 Windows/10 exe/AMD64 prompt/off
     ```
+    Even if you have already installed the AWS CLI, ensure it is updated as some commands may not be available on older versions.

 1. Work in progress (WiP) step: Add your AWS region to Config/default_aws_resource_mappings.json (example: "Region": "us-west-2")

     a.
 Currently needed otherwise when the client initializes GameLift there will be an error about not having a region.